 Composite (Asphalt) Shingles

-Asphalt three-tab shingle is a compromise between the utilitarian (galvanized steel or rolled asphalt) and the gorgeous (cedar shake).
+Standard asphalt three-tab shingles represent a compromise between the utilitarian (galvanized steel or rolled asphalt) and the gorgeous (cedar shake shingle).